 The verification commands described in this chapter only display the expressions that do not evaluate correctly.
 Errors do not terminate the execution of the Yacas script that uses these testing commands, since they are meant to be used in test scripts.

+'''

 Verify (question, answer)

+verifying equivalence of two expressions

+'''

+'''

 TestYacas (question, answer)

+'''